Accounts Payable (AP) Recovery Audit: What You Should Know

 By identifying and addressing these errors, an AP audit can help companies improve financial performance, reduce costs, and ensure compliance with contractual obligations.

-How to perform a Recovery Audit Assessment?
+How to Perform an Accounts Payable Recovery Audit Assessment

 Performing a recovery audit assessment involves several steps:

-Define the scope: Determine the areas of the business that will be covered in the recovery audit.
+• Define the Scope: Determine the areas of the business that will be covered in the recovery audit.
 This may include contracts, accounts payable, merchandise, freight, or other relevant areas.

-Gather data: Collect and analyze relevant data, such as contracts, invoices, purchase orders, and payment records, to identify potential discrepancies and errors.
+• Gather Data: Collect and analyze relevant data, such as contracts, invoices, purchase orders, and payment records, to identify potential discrepancies and errors.

-Conduct fieldwork: This may involve interviewing key personnel, reviewing processes and procedures, and examining documentation to gain a deeper understanding of the business operations.
+• Conduct Fieldwork: This may involve interviewing key personnel, reviewing processes and procedures, and examining documentation to gain a deeper understanding of the business operations.

-Identify potential recoveries: Analyze the data and documentation to identify potential overpayments, duplicate payments, pricing errors, or other discrepancies.
+• Identify Potential Recoveries: Analyze the data and documentation to identify potential overpayments, duplicate payments, pricing errors, or other discrepancies.

-Present findings: Communicate the findings and recommendations to the relevant stakeholders in the business, such as finance, procurement, or operations teams.
+• Present Findings: Communicate the findings and recommendations to the relevant stakeholders in the business, such as finance, procurement, or operations teams.

 By following these steps, a recovery audit assessment can help businesses identify and recover overpayments, improve cost management, and enhance their overall operations.